hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 ### Place block

-All array data is placed on the PEs using one or more `place` blocks.
+All data is placed on the PEs using one or more `place` blocks.
-A `place` block is used to describe the placement of data on the PEs.

-The syntax of the place block is as follows:
+The syntax of a place block is as follows:
 ```rust
 place var_1, var_2 in subgrid_expression {
    // Statements